AdguardTeam/SafariConverterLib/README.md

 The tool then reads stdin line by line for rule until an empty line.

+### How to release on Github

+Push a new tag in `v*.*.*` format, then provided github action is intended to build and publish new release with an asset binary.

 ### Supported AdGuard rules types:

 #### Basic content blocker format: